wissemb11/WBC-Vue3-Vite-template/README.md

 # WBC-Vue3-Vite-template

+Tutorial: www.wi-bg.com/wb/tutoriels/vue3/vite/wbc-vue3-vite-template

-This tutoriel should help get you started developing with WBC-ui3 and Vue 3 in Vite context.
+This tutorial should help get you started developing with WBC-ui3 and Vue 3 in Vite context.

 ## 1- Create the ecosystem of WBC (vue3 in vite)